®

 Determining piston clearance

 Piston-to-cylinder clearance in a Honda motorcycle cylinder is not properly determined with a feeler gauge, despite the advice of Internet "experts".
 The curve the gauge will necessarily undergo distorts the feel, and besides, where do you find a 0.0003”, 0.0005” or even a 0.0007” feeler gauge?
 The proper way is to measure the piston with a micrometer, then transfer that measurement to a special tool called a dial bore gauge.
 Once the bore gauge has been calibrated (“zeroed”) it is then placed into the cylinder and the difference between the piston’s size and the cylinder’s reads directly out on the dial.
 The gauge is oriented in the cylinder at three different heights—top, middle and bottom.
 This is how cylinder taper is determined.
 Then the tool is turned 90 degrees and the same routine is repeated—top, middle and bottom—which measures cylinder out-of-round in addition to offering more taper information.
 Some advocate simply measuring the piston and that’s all.
 This is useless and may be a misunderstanding of the official manual.
 Both piston and cylinder accrue wear in use, but the cylinder wears many times faster than does the piston.
+Fact.
 You must measure both to accurately determine piston-to-cylinder clearance and the use of the dial bore gauge is part of the industry standard, best practice method in that process.

 Assemble spec vs service limit